 We now compare the fluid approximations to the exact values in the M/M/s+GI queueing models.
 As before, the mean service time is always 1.
-For the purely Markovian M/M/s+Mmodel, we use the exact numerical algorithm in Whitt (2005a).
-For M/M/s+GI queueing models with non-exponential abandon-time distributions, we use simulations, just as in Section 4 above.
+For the purely Markovian M/M/s+M model, we use the exact numerical algorithm in Whitt (2005a).
+For M/M/s+GI queueing models with nonexponential abandon-time distributions, we use simulations, just as in §4 above.

 The results of our numerical comparisons are given in Table 3.
-The first rows display comparisons between the fluid approximation in (4.1) and computer simulations for nonexponential abandon-time distributions.
-The two non-exponential abandon-time distributions we consider here are $E_2(m)$ and LN(m, v), where m denotes the mean and v denotes the variance..
+The upper half of Table 3 displays comparisons between the fluid approximation in (4.1) and computer simulations for nonexponential abandon-time distributions.
+The two nonexponential abandon-time distributions we consider here are $E_2(m)$ and LN(m, v), where m denotes the mean and v denotes the variance.

-We should emphasize that our experiments involve realistic scenarios that might actually occur in call centers meeting their SLA's.
-The M/M/s + GI examples all have s = 100 servers and arrival rate $\lambda = 102$ , yielding $\rho = 1.02$ instead of $\rho = 1.20$ in Section 4.
+We should emphasize that our experiments involve realistic scenarios that might actually occur in call centers meeting their SLAs.
+The M/M/s+GI examples all have s=100 servers and arrival rate $\lambda=102$, yielding $\rho=1.02$ instead of $\rho=1.20$ in §4.

-In Table 3 we also look at examples with larger s and/or greater overload (a larger value of $\rho$ .
-In particular, we also consider M/M/s + M examples with $(s = 100, \text{ and } \lambda = 110)$ , and $(s = 1000 \text{ and } \lambda = 1020)$ .
+In Table 3 we also look at examples with larger s and/or greater overload (a larger value of ρ).
+In particular, we also consider M/M/s+M examples with s=100 and $\lambda=110$, and s=1,000 and $\lambda=1,020$.
 When we do, we see that the fluid model looks more impressive.
-The lower rows in Table 3 compare the fluid approximation in (4.1) to exact numerical results for the Markovian M/M/s + M queueing model, where the exponential time-to-abandon distribution with mean m is denoted by M(m).
+The lower half of Table 3 compares the fluid approximation in (4.1) to exact numerical results for the Markovian M/M/s+M queueing model, where the exponential time-to-abandon distribution with mean m is denoted by M(m).

-As shown in Whitt (2005a), the abandon-time distribution beyond its mean has a significant impact upon performance, so that in general the M/M/s + GI model is not well approximated by the Markovian M/M/s + M model with an exponential time-to-abandon distribution having the same mean as the given cdf F. Indeed, that is clearly shown in Table 3.
-In most cases involving the non-exponential time-to-abandon distributions, the fluid approximation for the M/M/s + GI performance is superior to the exact M/M/s + M results for the corresponding model having exponential abandon times with the same mean as F.
+As shown in Whitt (2005), the abandon-time distribution beyond its mean has a significant impact upon performance, so that in general the M/M/s + GI model is not well approximated by the Markovian M/M/s + M model with an exponential time-to-abandon distribution having the same mean as the given cdf F. Indeed, that is clearly shown in Table 3.
+In most cases involving the nonexponential time-to-abandon distributions, the fluid approximation for the M/M/s + GI performance is superior to the exact M/M/s + M results for the corresponding model having exponential abandon times with the same mean as F.